Shammi Kapoor: Personal life

-Kapoor met Geeta Bali in 1955, during the shooting of the film Rangeen Raaten, where he was the leading actor and she played a cameo.
-Four months later, they married at Banganga Temple, near Malabar Hill of Mumbai.
+Kapoor met actress Geeta Bali in 1955, during the film Miss Coca Cola.
+They fell in love while shooting of the film Rangeen Raaten, where he was the leading actor and she played a cameo.
+Four months later, the couple got married at Banganga Temple, near Malabar Hill of Mumbai.
 They had a son, Aditya Raj Kapoor, on 1 July 1956, at Shirodkar's Hospital, Mumbai, a year after they were married.
-Five years later, in 1961, they had a daughter, Kanchan.
-Geeta Bali died from smallpox in 1965.
-Shammi Kapoor married Neila Devi, from Bhojapara, Gujarat, on 27 January 1969.
+Five years later, in 1961, they had a daughter, Kanchan Kapoor.
+Bali died on 21 January 1965, at the age of 35, due to illness from smallpox.
+Four years later, Kapoor married Neila Devi Gohil, a princess of the Gohil dynasty of Bhavnagar State, on 27 January 1969.

-In an interview in 2011, Mumtaz had stated that Shammi Kapoor had proposed marriage to her, as they had drawn close while shooting for Brahmachari.
-This was post the death of his first wife Geeta Bali.
-Mumtaz states that she had politely refused, as Shammi Kapoor wanted her to give up her career.
-Bina Ramani, an eminent socialite also claims to have had a tumultuous affair with Shammi Kapoor.
+In an interview in 2011, Mumtaz had stated that Kapoor had proposed marriage to her, as they had drawn close while shooting for Brahmachari.
+Mumtaz states that she had politely refused, as Kapoor wanted her to give up her career.

-Shammi Kapoor was the founder and chairman of Internet Users Community of India (IUCI).
+Kapoor was the founder and chairman of Internet Users Community of India (IUCI).
 He had also played a major role in setting up internet organizations like the Ethical Hackers Association.
 Kapoor also maintained a website dedicated to the Kapoor family.

-Shammi Kapoor was a follower of Haidakhan Baba.
+Kapoor was a follower of Haidakhan Baba.

-Death

-His co-actor Mumtaz stated in an interview, that few months before his death, she met him in a party.
-He was drinking wine.
-When she asked why was he drinking wine, he told her that he had only a few months to live.
-Kapoor was admitted to the Breach Candy Hospital, Mumbai on 7 August 2011 suffering from chronic kidney failure.
-His condition remained serious for the next few days and he was kept on ventilator support.
-He died on 14 August 2011, 05:15 am IST, of chronic kidney failure, aged 79.
-The funeral was held on Monday, 15 August at the Banganga cremation ground, Malabar Hill, Mumbai.
-His son, Aditya, performed the last rites at the cremation.
-The entire Kapoor family were present to pay their last respects, including his younger brother Shashi Kapoor, sister-in-law Krishna Kapoor, grand nephew Ranbir Kapoor, nephews Rishi, Randhir and Rajiv, Randhir's wife Babita and grand nieces Karishma Kapoor and Kareena Kapoor.
-Bollywood personalities Vinod Khanna, Shatrughan Sinha, Subhash Ghai, Amitabh Bachchan, Ramesh Sippy, Danny Denzongpa, Prem Chopra, Anil Kapoor, Saif Ali Khan, Govinda, Aamir Khan, Rani Mukherjee, Shah Rukh Khan, Kabir Bedi and Priyanka Chopra were among those who attended the funeral.

-To honour Kapoor, a brass statue of his was unveiled at Walk of the Stars at Bandra Bandstand in Mumbai.